ssewit/Cloud-Computing/Spark/Kubernets/wordcount/readme.md

-# Word Count with Kibernets and Spark
+# Word Count and PageRank with Kibernets and Spark
 Apache Spark: This high-performance analytics engine tackles large datasets with ease and offers advanced analytical capabilities.

 Kubernetes: This open-source platform automates container deployment, scaling, and management.